manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_rules_to_a_percolate_table.md

 <!-- example noschema -->
 ## No schema in SQL
-In case of omitted schema in SQL `INSERT` command the following parameters are expected:
+In case of omitted schema in SQL `INSERT` command, the following parameters are expected:
-1. id.
-You can use `0` as the ID to trigger auto id generation
+1. ID.
+You can use `0` as the ID to trigger auto-ID generation.
-2. query - full-text query
+2. Query - Full-text query.
-3. tags - pq rule tags string
+3. Tags - PQ rule tags string.
-4. filters - additional filters by attributes
+4. Filters - Additional filters by attributes.

 <!-- request SQL -->